raspberrypilearning/next-customer-please/en/quiz1/question_3.md

   --- feedback ---

-A computer only does what we tell them to do so getting annoyed with it isn't logical.
+A computer only does what we tell it to do, so getting annoyed with it isn't logical.

-Being annoyed won't help to solve the problem as it will make it harder to think clearly.
+Being annoyed won't help to solve the problem, as it will make it harder to think clearly.

   --- /feedback ---